wonderunit/storyboarder/DEVELOPERS.md

 ## Vendored Libraries

-We're using a modified version of `drop`, forked at `wonderunit/drop`.
+We're using a modified version of [drop](https://github.com/HubSpot/drop), forked at [wonderunit/drop](https://github.com/wonderunit/drop) with a fix from [HubSpot/drop/pull/171](https://github.com/HubSpot/drop/pull/171) applied.
-A built version of it is kept in `src/js/vendor/tether-drop` and referenced by `package-lock.json`.
+We keep a built version in `src/js/vendor/tether-drop` which is referenced by `package-lock.json`.
-To make changes, work from a clone of the `fork`, build, and copy the built `drop.js` to `dist/js/drop.js`.
+To make changes, work from a clone of the fork, build, and copy the built `drop.js` to `src/js/vendor/tether-drop/dist/js/drop.js`.